NoodlePlexium/Minecraft/README.md

 This project is licenced under an unmodified zlib/libpng licence, which is an OSI-certified, BSD-like licence that allows static linking with closed source software.
 Check [`LICENCE`](LICENSE) for further details.

 ### Early Terrain
 This demo uses a chunk based terrain system.
 Each chunk is treated as a separate mesh.
 Chunks are loaded and removed at runtime, one chunk per frame max, spreading the computational load across multiple frames.
+The terrain uses a typical layered perlin noise and materials are set according to rules.

 ![alt text](https://github.com/NoodlePlexium/Minecraft/blob/main/Screenshot1.png)

 ### Cave Generation